Welcome to Theta Wave

 say: body, don’t speak.
 I have nowhere

+to go.
 Unlike the good soul, enroute to

 heaven, the bad soul blanketing a dark